usaid-cs/yesterday-i-learned/finance.md

 - 套現 is literally "cash out".
 - "Drop by 1% everyday" has a lower bound.
 "Rise by 1% everyday" does not.
 A 1% drop after a 1% rise results in less than before.
 - Mutual [Funds of funds](https://en.wikipedia.org/wiki/Fund_of_funds) do exist.
 They are figuratively inflation funds.
 They also have higher MERs.
+- [Insolvency](https://en.wikipedia.org/wiki/Insolvency) (inability to pay back) happens before you really go bankrupt.
+Because you can have a house and not \$10 at the same time, you can be very rich and still _cash-flow insolvent_.
+- [Apparently](https://www.reddit.com/r/AskReddit/comments/3y6hbd/what_is_totally_worth_its_risk/cyb3z33), as you grow/age, you are supposed to move to more stable investments.